Nassau calls for affordable housing for veterans

 Nassau County calls for affordable housing for veterans

-Nassau County officials on Thursday put out a call for affordable housing for veterans, saying that there are at least 5,000 homeless veterans in the county.
+Nassau County officials on Thursday put out a call for affordable housing for veterans, saying that the county has at least 5,000 veterans who are homeless or "housing insecure."

 “It’s heartbreaking, it really is,” said Ralph Esposito, director of veterans services for Nassau County.
 “They come to us every day" looking for housing.

-The number of homeless veterans in the county has grown so much partly because housing is so expensive in the county, he said.
+The number of veterans in need of housing has grown partly because housing is so expensive in the county, he said.

-Nassau is home to an estimated 50,000 veterans, one of the largest populations in the state.
+Nassau is home to an estimated 50,000 veterans, one of the largest such populations in the state, Nassau County Executive Laura Curran said.

-The county is sponsoring a “stand down" event on Nov.
-26 at the Armory to provide veterans with assistance.
+The county is sponsoring a “Stand Down" event on Nov.
+26 at the Armory from 10 a.m. to 2 p.m. to provide veterans with assistance and give them a Thanksgiving dinner.

 “This Veterans Day I am urging local veterans to check in with the Nassau County Veterans Service Agency,” Curran said.
 “We want to make sure that every veteran in Nassau County is accounted for and is receiving the services and programs they deserve after selflessly serving our country.”